 We are proud to announce DRUMSHEDS, set to be London’s most impactful cultural space of its kind, set across 608,000 sqft in North London.
 We want Drumsheds, like all the spaces we create, to be new centres of cultural gravity that provide the basis for human connection.
 A connection that people crave now more than ever.

-Drumsheds is due to open in September at the Meridian Water zone in north London, just a few minutes away from Tottenham Hale station.
+Drumsheds is opening tomorrow (October 7) at the Meridian Water zone in north London, just a few minutes away from Tottenham Hale station.